roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246g/configuring-the-gateway.md

 ---
 # Configuring the Gateway

-Assuming you have successfully logged into your LoRaWAN® Gateway using SSH, enter the following command in the command line:
+Assuming you have successfully logged into your Gateway using SSH, enter the following command in the command line:

 ```sh
 sudo gateway-config